 - Butter: To make creaming together the butter, sugar and vanilla easier, make sure to use softened butter.

 - Gluten-Free: If you’d like to make this recipe gluten-free, use gluten-free flour and gluten-free potato chips.
 Luckily, most regular potato chips are gluten-free but make sure to double check your bag before you use them.

 Vintage Potato Chip Cookies

 - Preheat oven to 350 degrees.

-- Slowly add in flour.
+- While mixing, slowly add flour.